Some of the numbers presented in this website may not be the most recent available

 None

-The municipalities carry the functions normally performed by Dutch municipalities.
+The municipalities carry out the functions normally performed by Dutch municipalities.
 Executive power rests with the Governing Council of each island headed by a Lieutenant governor.
 The main democratic body is the island council.

 There are no departments of local government responsible for oil and gas resources.